blairnangle/blairnangle-dot-com/README.md

 ### Development mode

-To run the site is development mode with hot reloading:
+To run the site in development mode with hot reloading:

 ```shell
 ./run-local.sh